 LOSSFIRM = 1 if a firm had net loss in year t-1 and 0 if a firm had net income.
-This is an
+This seems to be an appropriate measure of financial performance among the sample firms because the main majority of them had net loss.